W. A. S. Butement: Achievements in Australia

+While by this time Butement was primarily a research administrator rather than a hands-on scientist, he did personally initiate several highly important developments, including a rocket engine that used a semi-solid paste pressed into the firing chamber as propellant.
+The Malkara missile was an anti-tank guided missile that was adopted as standard equipment by the Australian and British armies.
+The Ikara was a ship-launched anti-submarine missile that launched an American Mark 44 acoustic torpedo that remained in service with the Royal Australian Navy until 1982.
+Another concept he developed was the Barra sonar buoy, which saw service with the Royal Australian Air Force and the British Royal Air Force.
+He also continued his association with radar, sponsoring research into what eventually developed into the Jindalee over-the-horizon radar.
+In a 1961 paper, he proposed the use of ultrasound to scan sections of the human body.

-He had a leading role in Great Britain's testing of nuclear weapons in Australia.
+Butement played a leading role in British nuclear weapons tests in Australia.
 He led the party that identified the Monte Bello Islands in Western Australia and Emu Field in South Australia as suitable sites, and was one of three observers representing the Australian Government at atomic tests on these sites in 1952 and 1953, respectively.
 Another mainland site, at Maralinga, South Australia, was later selected, and Butement was a member of the board that managed the construction of this site, and was also a member of the test safety committee preparing for detonations there in 1956 and 1957.

-Butement resigned his position with the WRE in 1966, to become, for a five-year term, Director of Research for Plessey Pacific Pty Ltd, the Australian subsidiary of Plessey, a major British electronics manufacturer.

-In 1969 Butement wrote a paper to the Australian Industrial Research Group, advocating the formation of an Australian academy of applied science.
+In the 1959 New Year Honours, Butement was promoted to Commander of the Order of the British Empire.
+The impending relocation of the Department of Supply to Canberra in 1967 prompted Butement to resign his position with the WRE on 2 December 1966, as he did not want to move away from Melbourne.
+He accepted a five-year term as director of research for Plessey Pacific, the Australian subsidiary of Plessey, a major British electronics manufacturer.
+In 1969 he submitted a paper to the Australian Industrial Research Group, advocating the formation of an Australian academy of applied science.
 From this, the Australian Academy of Technological Sciences and Engineering was formed in 1975.
-Butement, a member of both the steering committee and the council of the new academy, was appointed an honorary fellow in 1979.
+Butement, a member of both the steering committee and the council of the new academy, was appointed a foundation fellow in 1978 and became an honorary fellow on 10 October 1979.

 After retirement from Plessey in 1972, Butement remained in Melbourne where he was an enthusiastic amateur radio (ham) operator (call sign VK3AD) and an adept carpenter, metalworker, and mechanic.
 He was a committed Christian, adhering to the Catholic Apostolic Church and later the Anglican Church.
-Survived by his wife Ursula Florence Alberta Parish and two daughters Ann and Jane, he died on 25 January 1990, at Richmond, Melbourne.
+As a religious fundamentalist, he struggled to reconcile the Big Bang physical theory with Book of Genesis.
+He died on 25 January 1990, in Richmond, Victoria Melbourne and was and was buried in Andersons Creek Cemetery in Warrandyte, Victoria.